roshnababu/Portfolio-Development/README.md

 *	Managed and retained the exciting customer base
 *	Maintained a high customer service and satisfaction
 *	Performed cold calls to generate business leads

+##Intern Trainee, Bharti Airtel                                                     (2018)
+*	Successfully completed a project on “Analysis on The Tower Rental Expense and Corrective actions for Reduction of Rental Expense”.